 Style Guide

-Punctuation in headings
+Avoid Punctuation in Headings

 For consistency, this rule will give a warning if you end headings with either of these punctuation symbols: